Siphon880gh/devbrain/Web Development - Full Stack and More!/Developer - Full-Stack (CSS, HTML, Javascript, NodeJS, React, PHP, Python, and more!)/PaaS - Heroku/Node - Heroku.md

 heroku logs --tail
 ```

 11. Slow?
-Note on free version of heroku, first run in one hour is slow becauseÂ it gets started up again.
+Note on free version of heroku, first run in one hour is slow because it gets started up again.
 After an hour of inactivity, the script is closed.